 "Don't like, don't read" is completely unacceptable from another reviewer.
 Honestly - who do you think you are?
 The author has asked readers for reviews.
 Who invited you - a third party - into that conversation, in a position to influence or moderate reviews?

 "you don't even have a story posted here"

 Do I have to play for a professional football team to be allowed to give my opinion on David Beckham?

 Do I have to be a 19th century post impressionist painter to comment on the influence of Gauguin on Van Gogh?

-Do I have to be a chef to decide if my meal has been cooked properly?
+Do I have to be a chef to decide if my meal is any good?

 For any of you that want to pursue a career in writing, here's the news: there is a whole industry of people out there in 'writing' who don't necessarily write.
 And you don't get to say "show me what you've done before you get to comment on my work"!
 Editors, Associate Editors, Copy Editors, Editorial Assistant, Executive Editor, Publications Editor, Senior Editor, Story Editor - and those are just some of the people that come to mind.
 Then there are all those other annoying people - PROFESSIONAL REVIEWERS.

 Ask any one of those individuals if they've ever had a successful story published... even if they have, you will likely have destroyed a professional relationship with them beyond repair.